 |Ranking score and category|

 MIT focuses on scientific and technological research and is divided into five schools and one college.
-Among its graduate schools are the highly ranked School of Engineering and Sloan School of Management, in addition to strong programs in economics, psychology, biology, chemistry, earth sciences, physics, and mathematics.
-Research expenditures at MIT for 2009 exceeded $700 million, with funding coming from government agencies such as the Department of Health and Human Services and Department of Defense.
-The "Independent Activities Program," a four-week term between fall and spring semesters in January, offers special courses, lectures, competitions, and projects.
+Among its graduate schools are the highly ranked School of Engineering and Sloan School of Management, in addition to strong programs in economics, psychology, biology, chemistry, earth sciences, physics and mathematics.
+Research expenditures at MIT have typically exceeded $650 million each year, with funding coming from government agencies such as the Department of Health and Human Services and Department of Defense.
+The "Independent Activities Program," a four-week term between fall and spring semesters in January, offers special courses, lectures, competitions and projects.
 Distinguished alumni include Apollo 11 astronaut Buzz Aldrin, former U.N.
-Secretary General Kofi Annan, and Federal Reserve Bank Chairman Ben Bernanke.
+Secretary General Kofi Annan and Federal Reserve Bank Chairman Ben Bernanke.